laniel123/laniel123/README.md

  ## My Projects

+- SpiceRack: A fun iOS-based app that informs the user what spices they have in their pantry in a fun and unique way.
-- Anti-DUI: A BAC prediction tool powered by regression modeling and Streamlit, aimed at helping students make safer decisions around alcohol.
-Finalist in UCSB’s Project Showcase.
+- Anti-DUI: A BAC prediction tool powered by regression modeling and Streamlit, aimed at helping students make safer decisions around alcohol— finalist in UCSB’s Project Showcase.
-- Mlb_Injury_Report: A pipeline that scrapes the MLB website for player statistics and using a trained ML model, predicts a player's likelihood of injury based on previous game data.
+- Mlb_Injury_Report: A pipeline that scrapes the MLB website for player statistics and uses a trained ML model to predict a player's likelihood of injury based on previous game data.
 - Spotify Playlist Analyzer: A full-stack web app that creatively assesses emotional tone based on Spotify playlist content — integrating Python, Flask, and the Spotify Web API.
 - GUI Automation Toolkit: Built a custom link scraper using PyAutoGUI for platforms with limited automation access